Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 ## 1. Installation

+The Sky Culture Maker plugin is embedded in the Stellarium project.
+Therefore, no additional installation is necessary.

 ### 1.1 Prerequisites

 The Sky Culture Maker currently consists of two main features.
 The first is the Maker, which is used to create new sky cultures within Stellarium.
 The second is a converter that transforms old `.fab` sky culture files into the new JSON format.